ckeditor/ckeditor5/packages/ckeditor5-style/docs/features/style.md

 ## Demo

 Use the demo below to test the styles feature.
-Select a passage or a header and try applying various styles to the content.
+Select a passage or a header and try applying various styles.

 {@snippet features/styles}